jacobwisienski86/WENDIGO/README.md

 # WINDIGO

-The Workflow Integrating Nuclear Data InvestiGations into Openmc (WINDIGO) is a Python package with a set of functions that are useful for allowing users to propagate uncertainty into OpenMC (Open Monte Carlo) calculations based on uncertainties in nuclear data.
-These functions make use of the Python package SANDY (SAmpler of Nuclear Data and uncertaintY) and the software FRENDY (FRom Evaluated Nuclear Data librarY).
-WINDIGO doesn't perform any modifications to nuclear data or any simulations using it on its own, rather it serves as a tool to make performing these tasks more efficient using pre-established codes.
+The Workflow Integrating Nuclear Data InvestiGations into Openmc (WINDIGO) is a Python package with a set of functions to help users propagate uncertainty into OpenMC (Open Monte Carlo) calculations based on uncertainties in nuclear data more efficiently.
+These functions make use of the Python package SANDY (SAmpler of Nuclear Data and uncertaintY), the software FRENDY (FRom Evaluated Nuclear Data librarY), and OpenMC.
+WINDIGO doesn't perform any modifications to nuclear data or any simulations using said data on its own, rather it serves as a tool to make performing these tasks more efficient using pre-established codes.

 # Installation and Configuration